Women in Belmont County History

 May Louise Hinton-Wykle -Pioneering Nurse and Educator

 After graduating, Wykle worked as a staff nurse at the Cleveland Psychiatric Institute.
-There, she gained experience as a head nurse and later, a supervisor.
+She gained experience as a head nurse and, later, a supervisor.
 In 1962, she pursued her bachelor's degree in nursing, then returned to the Cleveland Psychiatric Institute as an instructor and director of nursing education.
-In 1969, Wykle went back to Case Western Reserve University to earn her master's degree in psychiatric nursing and her PhD in nursing, where her teachers were so impressed with her, they asked her to join the faculty.
+In 1969, Wykle went back to Case Western Reserve University to earn her master's degree in psychiatric nursing and her Ph.D. in nursing, where her teachers were so impressed with her they asked her to join the faculty.
 She has been a faculty member there since.
-During her career as nurse and educator, May Wykle made it her mission to open up the field of nursing to more minorities.
+During her career as a nurse and educator, May Wykle made it her mission to open up the field of nursing to more minorities.

 Born in 1839 in Flushing to a Quaker couple, Lloyd was the first American woman to earn a doctorate of chemistry and the first woman author in a major chemistry journal.

 She studied at the Harvard Summer School and received her doctorate from the University of Zurich in 1886.
 She worked as a professor of chemistry and head of the chemistry department at the University of Nebraska-Lincoln.
 Her work determining the sucrose concentration of sugar beets helped establish a commercial sugar industry in Nebraska.
 In 1891, she became the first regularly admitted female member of the American Chemical Society.
 On October 1, 2014, the Society designated her research and professional contributions to chemistry at the University of Nebraska-Lincoln, a National Historic Chemical Landmark.